TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Passthrough/Index.rst

 * Unlike the field type `none`, the field type `passthrough` must have a database field.
 * `FormEngine` does not render anything for passthrough types by default.
 But it can be combined with a custom `renderType` to display something.
 A field of type `user` is better suited for such use cases, though.
-* Type passthrough field values are usually not rendered at other places in the backend.
+* Values of `passthrough` fields are usually not rendered at other places in the backend.
 * Field updates by the `DataHandler` get logged and the history/undo function will work with such values.

 The `passthrough` field can be useful, if: